KazWolfe/HuskyBot/README.md

 7. Add the bot to your guild, and enjoy.

 Note that paths and similar values may be changed, however they must be also updated in the provided unit file.

+If you want the bot to auto-start with your server, run `systemctl enable huskybot.service`.

 #### Classic Mode